MarcosSantosDev/MarcosSantosDev/README.md

 <h3 align="center"> Hello I'm Marcos Santos 👋</h3>

-<h5 align="center"> I am a web developer passionate about the world of technology and fascinated by challenges, welcome to my profile. :computer:</h5>
+<h5> I am a web developer passionate about the world of technology and fascinated by challenges, welcome to my profile. :computer:</h5>

 - 🔭 I am currently working as a frelancer
 - 🌱 Focused in front-end